Kultarr: Distribution

-Ecology and behavior
+Ecology and behaviour

 Life cycle and reproduction

 The lifespan of kultarrs in the wild is unknown however in captivity they can live up to 5 years.
 The kultarr has distinct geographical variations in breeding seasons.
 Breeding and the onset of estrus occurs in the second half of the year in eastern populations with western populations occurring slightly later.
 Males are sexually mature at 9–10 months and females at 11–12 months.
 Female are polyestrous, having the ability to enter estrus multiple times in a breeding season.
 The kultarr has a crescent shaped pouch consisting of small folds of skin with six to eight teats.
 The young are carried in the pouch for up to 20 days, after this they hold on to the mother's back whilst she forages or are left in the burrow.

 Both subspecies have different numbers of teats with A. laniger laniger having eight and A. laniger spenceri having six.
 This can be used to differentiate between the two subspecies.
 Captive breeding and rearing of kultarr is problematic and difficult.